trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     Maximum number of threads that may be created to handle HTTP responses.
-Threads are created on demand and are cleaned up when idle, thus there is no overhead to a large value if the number of requests to be handled is small.
+Threads are created on demand and are cleaned up when idle, thus there is no overhead to a large value, if the number of requests to be handled is small.
 More threads may be helpful on clusters with a high number of concurrent queries, or on clusters with hundreds or thousands of workers.